 The right Diet plays an essential role

-It was discovered that digestive imbalance can increase the risk of developing Parkinson’s disease and, in case the illness is already installed, it increases the severity of the symptoms.
-This happens because certain microbes release toxins in the guts, which leads to the damage of mitochondria, the power plants of every cell in the human body, except the red blood cells.
+It was discovered that digestive imbalance can increase the risk of developing Parkinson’s disease, and in case the illness is already installed, it increases the severity of the symptoms.
+This happens because certain microbes release toxins in the guts, which lead to the damage of the mitochondria, the power house of every cell in the human body, except the red blood cells.

-Without mitochondria to provide energy to cells and to help them repair, cells are dying at a faster pace, increasing the severity of the illness in a shorter period.
+Without the mitochondria to provide energy to cells and to repair them in the event of damage, cells begin to die at a faster rate, increasing the severity of the illness in a shorter period.
 So, if there is a close connection between intestinal bacteria and Parkinson’s, the evolution of the disease can be manipulated from this point.

 CBD and Parkinson – Cannabis as a treatment?

-Here is where cannabis enters the scene, or more precisely one of its compounds, CBD.
+Here is where cannabis comes into the picture, or more precisely one of its compounds, CBD.
 Researchers discovered that CBD behaves as an “inverse agonist” when it encounters a protein receptor named GPR6, depleting it and stimulating the production of the much-needed dopamine.
 Thus, with the help of cannabis products, Parkinson’s disease could be slowed down and its symptoms will be easier to bear.

-Even though it is hard to believe, cannabis is mentioned as a potential alternative treatment for Parkinson’s since 1888, when it appeared in the scientific paper of Sir William Gowers, a renowned neurologist.
-Dr. Gower noted that orally ingested Indian hemp by a Parkinson’s patient will have a benefic effect on tremors, reducing their intensity.
+Even though it is hard to believe, cannabis has been mentioned as a potential alternative treatment for Parkinson’s since 1888, when it appeared in the scientific paper of Sir William Gowers, a renowned neurologist.
+Dr. Gower noted that orally ingested Indian hemp by a Parkinson’s patient will have a beneficial effect on tremors, reducing their intensity.
 After just one year of using this hemp, the tremors of the patient, in this case, ceased almost completely.

-Newer and modern research offer backup to the theory that cannabis could be successfully used in the case of people suffering from Parkinson’s.
+Newer and modern research offer support to the theory that cannabis could be successfully used in treating people suffering from Parkinson’s.
 It helps with reducing the inflammation caused by the illness and alleviates its symptoms, while also slowing down the progression of the disease in a significant manner.

 The fact that CBD is a potent antioxidant and has neuroprotective properties is precisely why this compound found in cannabis can turn out to be so valuable in treating patients that develop severe neurologic conditions, as some preclinical trial proved.